righ/d2a/README.rst

   ...     session.add(a)
   ...
   >>> with make_session() as session:
-  ...     # it won't register records when some exception raised.
-  ...     a = Author()
-  ...     a.name = 'unknown'
-  ...     a.age = 5
-  ...     session.add(a)
-  ...     raise IndexError()
-  ...
-  An error occured during executing queries.
-  Traceback (most recent call last):
-    File "/root/d2a/db.py", line 140, in make_session
-      yield session
-    File "<console>", line 7, in <module>
-  IndexError
-  >>> with make_session() as session:
-  ...     # it won't register records when the session was rolled back.
+  ...     # when the session was rolled back or causes some exception in the context, ...     # it won't register records in the session.
   ...     a = Author()
   ...     a.name = 'teruhiko'
   ...     a.age = 85